What Does Your Favorite Color Say About You? Pink, Red, Green, And More

 Green

-Located directly at the center of the color spectrum—and carrying solid associations with nature and the ability to achieve balance—the color green is one of harmony and tranquility.
+Located directly at the center of the color spectrum — and carrying solid associations with nature and the ability to achieve balance — the color green is one of harmony and tranquility.
 Those who love green may have a deep affection for natural environments.
 Green is often thought to convey a calm personality characterized by generosity, peace, and ambition.
-In cartography, a green color indicates vegetation, such as farmland, plains, forests, or jungles.
-In slang terminology, green refers to money; and mint green has been connected to good fortune.
-If you prefer green, research suggests you may be extroverted and open to new experiences
+In cartography, a green color often indicates vegetation, such as farmland, plains, forests, or jungles.
+In slang terminology, “green” refers to money, and mint green has been connected to good fortune.
+If green if your favorite color, research suggests you may be extroverted and open to new experiences

 Brown